Algeria • UNESCO World Heritage Site

 Criterion (viii): Outstanding geological processes

-The site represents an outstanding example of Earth's geological history through exposed sedimentary layers documenting millions of years of deposition and erosion, whilst sandstone formations reveal wind and water erosion processes creating distinctive landforms that demonstrate fundamental geological principles governing desert landscape evolution.
+The site represents an outstanding example of Earth's geological history through exposed sedimentary layers documenting millions of years of deposition and erosion, while sandstone formations reveal wind and water erosion processes creating distinctive landforms that demonstrate fundamental geological principles governing desert landscape evolution.

 Image & Content Attribution